Ingeniousware/QGISWaterIng/installer/README.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

+# Activating the QGIS Watering Plugin
+After successfully installing the QGIS Watering Plugin using the provided scripts, you need to activate it within QGIS to start using it.
+Follow these steps to activate the plugin:

+1. Open QGIS on your computer.
+2. Go to the Plugins menu located at the top of the QGIS window.
+3. Select the Manage and Install Plugins... option from the dropdown menu.
+4. In the Plugins window, click on the Installed tab on the left side to view all installed plugins.
+5. Scroll through the list or use the search bar to find the QGIS Watering Plugin.
+6. Check the box next to the QGIS-Watering to activate it.
+If it was already checked, it means the plugin is active.
+7. Click Close to exit the Plugins window.
+The QGIS Watering Plugin should now be active, and you can access its features from the QGIS interface.
+If you encounter any issues with the plugin, ensure it was correctly installed and activated, and consult the plugin documentation or support resources for further assistance.

 # Post-Installation
 Once the installation script has completed, the QGIS Watering Plugin will be added to your QGIS plugins directory, and you should be able to use it within QGIS.